 - Helicobacter pylori (H. pylori) facts

-- What does H. pylori cause in humans?
+- Does H. pylori cause a stomach infection in humans?

 - What are the symptoms of H. pylori infections?